Skip to content

 When updating clients on project progress, share recordings of internal discussions with summaries but without internal notes.
 This gives them transparency into your process and decisions while maintaining appropriate boundaries about internal deliberations.

-Legal and compliance teams may require unedited transcriptions of important conversations.
+Legal and compliance groups may require unedited transcriptions of important conversations.
 In these cases, share only the transcription without summaries or notes that could be seen as interpretation or editorial commentary.
 The raw transcription provides an objective record of what was said.

 Limitations and Considerations